RonAlfi/Project/README.md

-<b>Observation 4</b>: The number of countries that raised prices is much larger.
+<b>Observation 4</b>: The number of countries that lowered prices is much larger.
 This probably has something to do with the fact that in 2020 an epidemic broke out and the demand for the internet increased significantly.

 Let's check if there is a connection to the growth of GDP per capita in 2020.
 First, We will subtract outliers to get a clearer figure.